![]() |

 Former

-Cougar wrestler Johnny Clore has been the starter at 174 pounds for Princeton
+Cougar wrestler Johnny Clore performed as the starter at 174 pounds for Princeton

 University.
 He picked up an impressive win against Franklin & Marshall.